 A unified body of individuals may sound a bit contradictory to you.
 But maybe it isn’t.
 It means that individual opinions play a big role in a community, but it takes all the individuals together (unify) to form a community.
 Individual thoughts and actions influence the thinking of a community.

 People also form (online) communities because they are like-minded.
 Or because they have a common goal, believe or purpose.

 Interaction, Participation & Common Interests

-So the definition says that people form a community because they have a common goal or interest.
+Okay, so people often flock together because they have a common goal or interest.
 But that fact alone is not enough to call this group a community.
-If there is no interaction between individuals then there’s probably no sense of community either.
+If there is no interaction between individuals then there’s probably no “sense of community” either.

 The word “Platform” has multiple definitions.
-For example, we also found it to be “a usually raised horizontal flat surface”.
-But of course that’s a bit out of context for this article. 😀 Therefor let’s focus on the above search results.
+For example, we also find “a usually raised horizontal flat surface”.
+But of course that’s a bit out of context for this article.
+Therefor, let’s focus on the above search results.

-Platform: A space where people are given a voice, where they are listened to and an open discussion is encouraged.
+Platform: A space where people are able to express their voice, where they are listened to and an open discussion is encouraged.